-The ultimate in luxury and pampering, award-winning Carnoustie Ayurveda & Wellness Resort at Marari beach offers holistic treatments that combine Ayurveda, yoga, mantra, and naturopathy.
-This includes individual Ayurvedic diets for guests.
+The ultimate in luxury and pampering, award-winning Carnoustie Ayurveda & Wellness Resort at Marari beach offers holistic treatments that combine Ayurveda, yoga, mantra, and naturopathy and includes individualized Ayurvedic diets for guests.
 A wide range of programs are available, ranging from detox to healing.
 Accommodations are provided in opulent villas with private plunge pools.

-- Cost: Room rates start from around 30,000 rupees ($465) per night for a double, including meals, consultation, one Ayurvedic herbal oil therapy, yoga and meditation.
+Room rates at the Kairali Resort include meals, consultation, one Ayurvedic herbal oil therapy, yoga, and meditation.
 Packages are available for numerous health concerns such as diabetes, arthritis, and chronic back pain.

 Another affordable option for Ayurvedic treatment in Kerala, the Ideal Ayurvedic Resort is located in Kovalam.
 It's situated on the edge of a small village within a canopy of coconut palms, five minutes walk from Chowara Beach.
 Although not as luxurious as other Ayurvedic resorts, treatment is still of a high standard and is administered by doctors.
 Yoga and meditation complement the wide range of packages available.